 How to fix web scraping-related problems?

-Each potential problem has a solution, and web scraping ones are no exception.
+Each potential problem has a solution, and data collection ones are no exception.

 Residential proxies will let you bypass geo-restrictions.
-Also, they will let your bot avoid getting blocked.
+Also, they will let your bot avoid IP blocks.
 Without proxies, the scraper will send requests to the destination servers from the same IP address.
-Proxies will supply the robot with IPs so that it can set a new one for each request.
+Proxies will provide IP rotation, allowing the bot to set a new IP for each request.
 Then, its activity will look less suspicious.

 Use headers libraries

 Requests from real users contain headers that tell the destination website about the browser, operating system, and so on.
-You can find ready-to-use libraries with headers — feed them to your scraper so that it doesn’t send suspiciously empty requests.
+For both crawling and web scraping, you can find ready-to-use libraries with headers — feed them to your scraper so that it doesn’t send suspiciously empty requests.